 Juris Doctor/Master of the Arts in Security Studies

 J.D./M.A.S.S.P. degree candidates must satisfactorily complete course requirements for both the J.D. and M.A.S.S.P. degrees.
 In addition to the J.D. and M.A.S.S.P. degrees, a Joint Program Certificate will be awarded upon satisfactory completion of the program.
-Students in the joint degree program undertake a four-year course of study comprising a minimum of 109 academic credits (79 Law Center credits and 30 credits of M.A.S.S.P. courses).
-Six credits of J.D. course work will count toward the M.A.S.S.P. and 6 credits of M.A.S.S.P. course work will count toward the J.D.
+Students in the joint degree program undertake a four-year course of study comprising a minimum of 109 academic credits (79 credits of Law Center courses and 30 credits of M.A.S.S.P. work, with 6 credits of J.D. coursework counted toward the M.A.S.S.P. degree and 6 credits of M.A.S.S.P. coursework counted toward the J.D.).
 The M.A.S.S.P.
-Director of Graduate Studies will determine which M.A. requirements the J.D. credits will fulfill on an individual basis.
-Candidates for this joint degree must meet the graduation requirements of both programs, including the Law Center Residency Requirement (see the Juris Doctor Program chapter of the Bulletin), and maintain a minimum cumulative grade point average of 3.00/4.00 in their M.A.S.S.P. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).
+Director of Graduate Studies will determine whether any J.D. credits will fulfill M.A. requirements on an individual basis.
+The joint degree program also requires: (1) completion of the graduation requirements for both programs; and (2) maintenance of a minimum cumulative grade point average of 3.00/4.00 in the M.A.S.S.P. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).

-• 24 credits of M.A.S.S.P. course work taken on Main Campus in the first or second years of the joint program including completion of all core courses for the program including the following: SEST-500, Theory and Practice of Security; and SEST-501, Grand Strategy and Military Operations;
+18-24 credits of M.A.S.S.P. coursework taken on Main Campus in the first or second years of the joint program including completion of all core courses for the program including the following: SEST-500, Theory and Practice of Security; and SEST-501, Grand Strategy and Military Operations;

-• Selection and completion of a concentration in Intelligence, International Security, Military Operations, Science and Technology, Terrorism and Substate Violence, Unconventional Weapons and Non-Proliferation, or U.S. National Security.
+Selection and completion of a concentration in Intelligence, International Security, Military Operations, Technology and Security, Terrorism and Substate Violence, Unconventional Weapons and Non-Proliferation, or U.S. National Security Policy.
 Each concentration includes: a core class for the concentration and three electives within the chosen concentration;